-We invite you to visit our optics shop, County Line Optical, located in the lobby of our building at 8381 SouthPark Lane.
-Here, unlike online vendors and discount purveyor’s we have only board certified opticians to provide professional guidance in helping patients select eyewear best suited to their individual lifestyle and daily activities.
+We invite you to visit our optics shop, located in the lobby of our building at 1501 West Mineral Ave.
+Here, unlike online vendors and discount purveyor’s we have only board-certified opticians to provide professional guidance in helping patients select eyewear best suited to their individual lifestyle and daily activities.
 We carry a full line of designer frames and offer a wide selection of lenses including personalized lens designs for single vision and progressive designs We can also recommend adaptive and therapeutic lens tints and coatings to help eliminate glare.

-At County Line Optical, our goal is to provide the highest level of service and attention to detail.
+At Colorado Eye Consultants, our goal is to provide the highest level of service and attention to detail.
 As opticians, we strive to make frame selection an easy and enjoyable process.

 For more information, please stop by or contact us: